-The proposed project has been evaluated against the BAAQMD thresholds and determined that the project would not exceed the 1,100 MT/yr. of CO2e.
-The increase in emissions expected as a result of the project will be relatively modest and the project is in compliance with the County's efforts to reduce emissions as described above.
-For these reasons, project impacts related to GHG emissions are considered less than significant.
+The increase in emissions anticipated as a result of the project would be minor and the project is in compliance with the County's efforts to reduce emissions as described above.
+Accordingly, the project's impacts would be less than significant.

-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact VIII.
+\ au ZADDO AND HAZADDONO MATERIALO W. LLII Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact VIII.
 HA ZARDS AND HAZARDOUS MATERIALS.
-Would the project: a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? \boxtimes b) Create a significant hazard to the public or the environment through reasonable foreseeable upset and accident conditions involving the release of hazardous materials into the environment? \boxtimes c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? \boxtimes d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? \boxtimes f) For a project within the vicinity of a private airstrip, or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? \boxtimes h) Expose people or structures to a significant risk of loss, injury or death involving wild-land fires, including where wild-lands are adjacent to urbanized areas or where residences are intermixed with wild-lands? \boxtimes
+Would the project: a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? $\boxtimes$ b) Create a significant hazard to the public or the environment through reasonable foreseeable upset and accident conditions involving the release of hazardous materials into the environment? $\boxtimes$ c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? $\boxtimes$ d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? $\boxtimes$ e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? f) For a project within the vicinity of a private airstrip, or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? $\boxtimes$ g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? $\boxtimes$ h) Expose people or structures to a significant risk of loss, injury or death involving wild-land fires, including where wild-lands are adjacent to urbanized areas or where residences are intermixed with wild-lands? $\boxtimes$